 How to Manage Scoliosis Pain?

-Primary problem caused by scoliosis is back pain.
+The primary problem caused by scoliosis is back pain.
 Painkillers and exercise may help reduce or relieve pain.
 Scoliosis pain can also be irritating thus spinal injections must be considered.

 What is Rotoscoliosis?